cesarmonagas15/MIS-333K-Final-Project/README.md

 This project was developed as part of an academic course and is currently not open for external contributions.
 However, suggestions and feedback are welcome!

 ## Acknowledgments
-MIS 333K Course Staff: For their guidance and support throughout the project.
+- MIS 333K Course Staff: For their guidance and support throughout the project.
-Collaborators: A big thank you to my teammates for their dedication and teamwork.
+- Collaborators: A big thank you to my teammates Fernando Rodriguez, Michelle Ivbievbiokun, and Krithika Elango for their dedication and teamwork.